buildbot/buildbot/master/docs/relnotes/index.rst

 * ``IRenderable.getRenderingFor`` can now return a deferred.

-* The mercurial hook now supports multple masters.
+* The mercurial hook now supports multiple masters.
 See :bb:pull:`436`.

 * There's a new poller for Mercurial: :bb:chsrc:`HgPoller`.